 Research on Historical Geography of the Byzantine Empire at the Austrian Academy of Sciences is conducted by the Tabula Imperii Byzantini (TIB).

-The main part of each volume consists of an alphabetical catalogue of all toponyms, hydronyms etc. that were known in Byzantine times.
-Also included are the historical places whose historical names are unknown, but for whose existence there is (or there was) archaeological evidence.
-Written sources and archaeological materials elucidate the history of individual places, along with brief descriptions of monuments, both those that are known to have existed and those that are still preserved.
-Each volume is based on extensive research which entails the analysis of written sources, inscriptions, seals etc., travel literature, reports of excavations and surveys.
+Each volume is based on extensive research which entails the analysis of written sources, inscriptions, seals etc., historical travel literature and maps, traditional place-names, reports of excavations and surveys.
 This is augmented by systematic field research in order to verify, modify or complete the information of the sources.
-Since the late 1990s, new methods have been added: studies of Palaeo-climate and settlement theories (for example a modified "Central Place Theory"), as well as the regular use of the "Global Positioning System" (GPS) during field missions and surveys.
+Since the late 1990s, new methods have been added: studies of palaeo-climate and settlement theories (for example the modified "Central Place Theory"), as well as the regular use of the "Global Positioning System" (GPS) during field missions and surveys.
 Digital Humanities in the form of Historical Geographical Information Systems (HGIS) further contribute to the analysis and interpretation of the research data.

 |POPOVIC Mihailo||Project leader||Austrian Academy of Sciences|